BuildForSDGCohort2/emarket/README.md

 # emarket
-platfornm where business build and their online platforms, services and goods. users can view available business and their services and goods.
+ This is a platform where businesses can create or build their online presence, as well as showcase their areas of expertise,  goods and services.
+Users can also view available businesses and their services and goods on this platform.

+ Thanks for your audience.